moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/hardhat.md

   // 3.
 Specify the Solidity version
   solidity: '0.8.1',
   networks: {
     // 4.
-Add the network specification for your Tanssi EVM Appchain
+Add the network specification for your Tanssi EVM appchain
     dancebox: {
       url: '{{ networks.dancebox.rpc_url }}',
-      chainId: {{ networks.dancebox.chain_id }}, // Fill in the EVM ChainID for your Tanssi Appchain
+      chainId: {{ networks.dancebox.chain_id }}, // Fill in the EVM ChainID for your Tanssi appchain
       accounts: [privateKey]
     }
   }